America's Backyard: Terminology

-"Backyard" versus "near abroad"

 Drawing on the use of the term backyard to refer to the surrounding area or neighborhood in which one resides, "America's backyard" has been referred to as the area within which the United States, as the "homeowner", has asserted some proprietary right or sought to limit outside influence.
 Conversely, "America's Backyard" is referred to the area within which actions by enemy or competing powers might be feared or seen as provocative.
 This has much in common with the Russian near abroad, used primarily in reference to the former Soviet Bloc countries; "near Abroad" signified that "Russia [claimed] rights in the region that transcend traditional diplomatic conventions".

-There are differences between the terms, in that "near abroad" for Russia referred to countries which had previously been in political union with Russia until the fall of the Soviet Union (and after independence were initially part of the closely tied Commonwealth of Independent States), whereas the Central and South American countries considered part of America's backyard have never been politically tied to the United States (with the exception of Panama).
-In addition, "America's backyard" has been used in a domestic context to refer to national parks and other open land, whereas "near abroad" refers solely to foreign (though proximate) areas and cannot be used in a public land context.

 Other uses of the term

 There are other uses regarding public land and homeland security.

-National Geographic also uses the term 'America's Backyard' referring to the public lands of America.
+National Geographic also uses the term 'America's Backyard' referring to the public lands of the United States.
 For instance, national parks, forests, wildlife refuges, urban parks, and urban gardens—US public lands.
 Included in this mix are greenways and river ways, as well as historic landmarks and landscapes.
 Public lands or 'America's Backyard' make up approximately one third of the United States.

-The idea of America's backyard - a place of security and tranquility, unlike lines of conflict elsewhere - has been used in reference to middle America.
-For example, after the Oklahoma City bombing, Americans were outspoken with their shock that this attack took place in a "Middle-American" town rather than one of America's well-known political or economical cities or abroad.
+The idea of America's backyard — a place of security and tranquility, unlike lines of conflict elsewhere — has been used in reference to middle America.
+For example, after the Oklahoma City bombing, Americans were outspoken with their shock that this attack took place in a "Middle-American" town rather than one of the United States' well-known political or economical cities or abroad.
 Many expressed surprise that such terrorism could happen in the very center of the United States, "deep in America's heartland."
 Furthermore, "America's Backyard" has appeared interchangeably with "heartland" in the writings of a variety of journalists, authors, war veterans and bloggers.

-History of USA's Backyard
+History

 The term "America's Backyard" originally referred to the United States' traditional area of dominance and major sphere of influence, which was Central and South America for a long time.